-5 A. Introduction Include statements about the main ideas or points of view the paper will explore.
+- 5 A. Introduction

+- Include statements about the main ideas or points of view the paper will explore.
 Briefly describe why the topic and the concept are relevant to the nursing practice situation.

-10 B. Exploration of the Topic Present the topic in depth.
+- 15 B. Exploration of the Topic

+Present the topic in depth.
 Discuss different points of view and perspectives.

-15 C. Exploration of the Concept/Context Present the concept/context in depth.
-Discuss different perspectives and points of view.